 We’re operating better with technology, instead of blaming the available resources.

 We’re innovating a lot more, as necessity keeps calling upon us.

 We’re allowing the space around us and within us to breathe a lot better, than we would otherwise.

 These are times to better utilize what we’re saving from the 16 hours of awake-time, as we’re no longer travelling to our workplace or to meetings, nor facing traffic jams and road rage episodes, and whiling away time at airports or stations.
 The 8 hours of daily sleep no longer seems unattainable.

-Brands and businesses need to embrace change and learn as they emerge post the crisis.
+Brands and businesses would need to embrace change as they emerge post the crisis and its important for us as individuals to learn during this time.
 The key here is optimism.
 All of this is not something we would sit back and appreciate if we were not optimistic and look for the light at the end of the tunnel.
 To paraphrase what a wise Indian yogi said, “Inside us there is a universe.
 Outside there is just a world”.
 Maybe the outside world as we have known so far, would have to change forever, for good.
 The days of high growth for businesses, focus on profit margins (with sustainability as an afterthought), inflated business valuations, global supply chains will all require a relook?
 Think about the value for your consumer and build with local resources will need to be the new mantra.
 Consumers would relate and transact with businesses that focus on sustainability and provide fair value of products and services.
 Brands will need to communicate about the experience and service and not just the product, across new mediums, if offline retail takes longer to open up as a preferred choice of consumption.
 Brands will need to rethink their positioning, value proposition and customer acquisition as they come out of this crisis.